NEGOTIATING HELL: a sequel to CS Lewis' "Screwtape Letters." Ch 20: Is God our Vending machine?

 Tech reviewed, “St Matthew is planning a card tournament this weekend.
 He’s taking suggestions on games to play.

 “Euchre?
-You know how to play euchre?” asked Mary, surprised.
+You know how to play Euchre?” asked Mary, surprised.

 “Yes, Sera taught us,” replied Tech.
-“I know it’s a mid-west card game, but I enjoy partnering with the patron saint of playing cards, St Balthasar from the East.
+“I know it’s a Mid-West game, but I enjoy partnering with the patron saint of playing cards, St Balthasar from the East.
 He’s the Magi astrophysicist.
 He can read matter, for that matter, and visages for energy bursts, peaks and troughs.
 He counts everyone’s cards.
 You must join us, when you’re finished.
 “Well, here we are,” said Tech, as they arrived at God’s office.
 “Welcome home, he smiled.”
 He hugged and waved as Mary entered God’s office.

 As she approached, the Silhouette-shaded Sera led her to God, as He waited for her.
 While not her first time, she reveled in his veiled presence and peace!
 She removed her shoes and knelt.

-“My sweet Mary!”
+“My sweet little Mary!”
 He held her hands to help her stand.
 May we talk on the patio?
 I AM more comfortable there,” mused God.
 He opened the patio door for Mary.
 She followed Him immediately.

-“Why open your own doors?
+“Why open your own doors?"
 Mary asked curiously.
-Don’t they open automatically?”
+"Don’t they open automatically?”

 “Miss Mary,” observed God, “I am hardly an invalid.”
 As they sat together, Mary marveled at His stunning view.
 “You like creation,” asked God.
 It was a statement, not a question.
 “I like it too.
 I cannot create bad things; my resources and talents are for love only.”